 The Geofence Manager Settings allow you to configure options for the spatial operators, geometric precision, and data storage considerations for geofences.

-- First GeoEvent triggers Enter - Used in conjunction with the spatial filtering processors (e.g. filter, GeoTagger, Incident Detector, and more) to determine if the first GeoEvent of a defined track appears inside a geofence and whether an enter Enter condition should be triggered.
+- First GeoEvent triggers Enter - Used in conjunction with the spatial filtering processors (for example: filter, GeoTagger, Incident Detector, and more) to determine if the first GeoEvent of a defined track appears inside a geofence and whether an Enter condition should be triggered.
 The default is true.

-- First GeoEvent triggers Exit - Used in conjunction with the spatial filtering processors (Filter, GeoTagger, Incident Detector, etc.) to determine if the first GeoEvent of a defined track appears outside a geofence and whether an Exit condition should be triggered.
+- First GeoEvent triggers Exit - Used in conjunction with the spatial filtering processors (for example: filter, GeoTagger, Incident Detector, and more) to determine if the first GeoEvent of a defined track appears outside a geofence and whether an Exit condition should be triggered.
 The default is false.

 - Geofence Acceleration Degree - The resource priority given to spatial evaluations.
 The value is a non-negative whole number between 0 and 3.
 Higher values represent increased usage speed at the cost of longer initial loading time and higher memory consumption.
 The default is 3.